amrlabib/javascript-essentials/async-await.md

 	return data;
 }

-//Notice how getData is handled normally the same way we handle promise because it returns a promise getData()
+//Notice how getData is handled normally the same way we handle promise because once we used async the function is converted to a promise and whatever was returned from the function is the resolved value getData()
 .then(function(data){
 	console.log(data); //will print {name: "Amr"} after 2 seconds